golesuman/ML-apis-and-deployment/README.md

 # ML-deployment
-In this repository I will deploy machine learning models using flask or fastapi.
+In this repository I will be creating machine learning apis using fastapi and flask.
+And I will be deploying them on heroku.